will-ferens/full-stacker/README.md

 * Server side done!

 ## Client Setup
+> NOTE: These instructions walk you through setting up a client with vanilla JS.
+Feel free to use a frontend framework to build the same site.

 * cd up one directory out of the server directory
 * Create a directory called client at the same level as the server directory (NOT inside it) and cd into it
 * Create an `index.html` file